yd776/MCP-With-Copilot-Studio/README.md

 # Step 1 Create a blank agent in Copilot Studio

+Create a blank agent and switch off General knowledge and use information from web in Test

 <img width="1006" height="537" alt="image" src="https://github.com/user-attachments/assets/ec271f39-7be7-49c3-bf66-3a5e07e747cb" />

 Agent Name: Microsoft Product Support Assistant